-Prior to becoming Public Interest Counsel, Catherine was a partner, practicing in the areas of complex and class action litigation for 16 years.
-Catherine also served as co-chair of Maslon's Litigation Group from 2011-2013.
-Catherine is a 2000 graduate of Columbia Law School where she was a Harlan Fiske Stone Scholar.
-She graduated cum laude from Smith College in 1996 with a B.A. in music.
+Previously, Catherine was a partner at Maslon practicing in the areas of complex and class action litigation and served as co-chair of Maslon's Litigation Group from 2011-2013.
+She is a 2000 graduate of Columbia Law School where she was a Harlan Fiske Stone Scholar and graduated cum laude from Smith College in 1996 with a B.A. in music.

 North Star Lawyer, Minnesota State Bar Association, 2016 (North Star Lawyer is a designation that recognizes members who provide 50 hours or more of pro bono legal services in a calendar year.)